Allele Genetic Development

 For operators whose strength is growing cannabis, Virginia’s emerging adult-use market presents a significant opportunity – and a cultivation license is the gateway to it.
 The June 2026 framework authorizes the Virginia Cannabis Control Authority (CCA) to begin accepting license applications on or after February 1, 2027 and issuing licenses on or after May 1, 2027.
 It also establishes five cultivation tiers with maximum canopies ranging from 5,000 to 35,000 square feet.

-• How to Open a Dispensary in Virginia: The 2027 Retail Store License Guide
+• How to Open a Dispensary in New York (2026): The Real Path Right Now

 Explore Our Articles